PyJobShop/PyJobShop/docs/source/index.rst

 =====================================

 **PyJobShop** is a Python library for modeling and solving scheduling problems.
-It provides an *easy-to-use* modeling interface and uses *state-of-the-art* constraint programming solvers to find the optimal schedule.
+This library provides an easy-to-use modeling interface and uses constraint programming solvers to find the optimal solution.

 .. note::